Car Insurance Discounts for Seniors

 Complete Required Course

 Enroll in and complete any required defensive driving or mature driver safety courses.
-Most courses take 4-8 hours and must be completed within a certain period.
+Most courses take four to eight hours and must be completed within a specific period.
 Keep all certificates and completion records.

 6. 6